centreon/centreon-documentation/versioned_docs/version-23.10/graph-views/map-web-manage.md

 This topic provides information about how to perform actions on your maps from the Centreon MAP interface.
 You can create two types of map:

-- **Standard maps:** to visualize graphical representations of your monitored infrastructure.
+- **Standard maps:** to view graphical representations of your monitored infrastructure.
 - **Geographic views:** to display the resources of your IT environment across a defined geographical area.

 > Options that are available in the MAP interface depend on the permissions assigned to you by your administrator.
 See the [Manage access rights on MAP](map-web-access.md) topic to know more about rights and permissions.